steverusso/bigtech.fail/website/content/profiles/matt-christiansen/index.md

   twitter:  mlchristiansen
 ---

-Matt Christiansen is a political podcaster and YouTuber.
+Matt Christiansen is a political content creater and co-host of _Beauty and the Beta_.
 He played a major role during the aftermath of the [Patreon-Sargon ban](/events/patreon-bans-sargon/) by "transcribing" and [publishing a very revealing phone call](/events/matt-christiansen-has-call-with-patreon/) he had with Jacqueline Hart from Patreon.